 - The number and types of awards presented are at the discretion of Zenkaikon Cosplay Staff and the Head of Cosplay.

-- Though it is expected that youth entries will have assistance, it is assumed that the work entered is still mostly created by the youth entrant.
-If the work is wholly created by a parent/guardian, a relative, or an older sibling, the entry should be entered in the appropriate Skill Level under the actual creater.
+- Though it is expected that junior entries will have assistance, it is assumed that the work entered is still mostly created by the junior entrant.
+If the work is wholly created by a parent/guardian, a relative, or an older sibling, the entry should be entered in the appropriate Skill Level under the actual creator.

-- Professional costumers may not enter in the Novice division.
+- Professional Costumers can not enter the Beginner division.

-- A contestant who has competed and won in any division other than Novice may not enter as a Novice.
+- A contestant who has competed and won in any division other than Beginner may not enter as a Beginner.

-- Professional costumers may not enter in the Journeyman division.
+- Professional Costumers can not enter in the Intermediate division.

-- Any contestant may enter the Craftsman division.
+- Any contestant may enter the Advanced division.

 - Major awards are defined as “Best in Show”, “Best of Division”, “Best of Day” or placement (1st, 2nd, 3rd, etc.)